There is a golden age feeling to the TV industry at the moment. And sometimes it seems like everyone wants to know how to become a screenwriter.

 Enter Script Competitions

-I’m biased, as I founded the thing, but winning a good script competition like the Screenwriting Goldmine Awards can give you a massive boost.
+Winning a good script competition can give you a massive boost.

-Firstly winning any contest gives you tremendous affirmation.
-Your script beat all the rest – it must be pretty good!
+Winning any contest gives you tremendous affirmation.
+Your script beat all the rest - it must be pretty good - and agents do take notice of this sort of thing.

 But do your due diligence when it comes to competitions in the wider world.
 Prize money is all very well, but it can be a bit of a distraction from the real business of making connections with the people who can hire you.